Photorealism: Real or 3D Rendering?

 The Huntley on Park Avenue – Rendering or Photo?

-The Huntley on Park Avenue commissioned 3DAS to develop their 3D renderings for their clubhouse areas.
+The Huntley on Park Avenue commissioned 3DAS to develop their as built 3D renderings for their clubhouse areas.
 Which do you think is more inviting for the potential client to see?